mardukbp/robojijo/java/README.md

-# JI/JO: Java
+# robotframework-robson

-A Maven archetype, or Gitt8r template or cookie cutter template to wrap a Java library in a JI/JO shell.

-## Layered design

-1. STDIO
-2. JSON-RPC
-3. Robot Framework Dynamic Library API
+JSON REPL for exposing a Java library to Robot Framework using the RF Dynamic API
-4. Library

 ## Examples